Framework explainer

 These signals function similarly to ranking factors, but they operate inside generative systems rather than traditional result pages.

-Confidence weighting
+Confidence factors

 1) Entity clarity